icatproject/ids.server/NOTES.rst

 Unsorted Observations
 ---------------------

- * The getData(preparedId, ...) web service call sets an
-   ARCHIVE_AND_DELETE lock on the datasets in the prepared data.
-But not on the datafiles in the prepared data or the datasets containing those datafiles.

  * The delete() web service call throws a BadRequestException if any of the concerned dataset has a DELETE lock set.
 I'd consider this
    wrong: there is nothing bad in the request, only the ressource it